Program deadlines

 Interim examination (Zwischenprüfung)

-All Bachelor’s programs in the Faculty of Agricultural Sciences and some Bachelor’s programs in the Faculty of Business, Economics, and Social Sciences have an interim examination.
+Some Bachelor’s programs in the Faculty of Business, Economics, and Social Sciences have an interim examination.

 The intermediate examination is also not a single examination.
 Instead, is intended to ensure that the modules from the first semesters are completed before the end of the program.